iotaledger/firefly/docs/guides/environment-setup/ledger.md

 - Running a Ledger Nano S or X hardware simulator
 - Compiling and loading the app onto a Ledger Nano S

-Additionaly, there is a legacy app, which is useful to test migrations.
+Additionally, there is a legacy app, which is useful to test migrations.
 It lives [here](https://github.com/shufps/app-iota-legacy/tree/tmp_backport_docker).

 ### Installing